pratyush19/pixyll/_posts/2016-09-19-algorithm-parameters-tuning.md

 summary:    Machine learning, Parameters tuning, Features engineering, Evaluation metrices, Data visualization
 categories: blog
 ---
-In this blog, I will cover how to find best parameters for a Machine Learning algorithm using Sklearn.
+In this post, I will detail cover how to perform parameters tuning of an algorithm.
+Parameters tuning is a process of optimizing algorithm parameters to give the best result on an unseen data set.
+Before jumping into the parameters tuning, I will first give you the overview of feature scaling, feature selection, dimensionality reduction and validation.
+These all needs to be performed to apply parameters tuning more efficiently.
+I will use Python [scikit-learn](http://scikit-learn.org/stable/) library.

 ## Feature Scaling
-Feature scaling is an important step in pre-processing the features for some types of machine learning algorithms.
+Feature scaling is a major step in pre-processing the features for some types of machine learning algorithms.
+Some algorithms like Support Vector Machine, K-means calculate the distance between points, in that case, feature scaling becomes significantly important.
+If one of the features has a broad range of values, the distance will be dominated by this particular feature.
+Therefore, the range of all features should be normalized so that each feature contributes approximately proportionately to the final distance.

 #### Standardization
-It is used to rescaled the features to behave like standard normal distribution with mean equal to 0 and standard deviation equal to 1.
-The standard scores of the samples are calculated using z = (X - mean)/s.d.
-The features are now centered around o with a standard deviation of 1.
+Feature standardization or, Z-score normalization rescaled the values of each feature to behave like standard normal distribution with mean equal to 0 and standard deviation equal to 1.
+The Z-score normalization is calculated by [standard scores](https://en.wikipedia.org/wiki/Standard_score) using equation: z = (X-mean)/s.d..
+It transforms the data to center it by removing the mean value of each feature, then scale it by dividing by their standard deviation.
+Below is its implementation in scikit-learn.

 ```python
 from sklearn.preprocessing import StandardScaler()